We support a lot of different tax solutions. How you want to pay your taxes is completely up to you - we just need to know 😁

 4. No setup yet:

-If you are in the beginning of our freelancer career - you might not have a business setup yet.
+If you are in the beginning of your career as an external worker - you might not have a business setup yet.

 If you’re starting a new self-employed business and expect your annual gross income to be no more than £1,000, you may not have to register.
 Your first £1,000 of income from self-employment is called your "trading allowance".

-It is however technically possible to send bills worth more than £1,000 via Worksome after choosing "No set up yet" and it will be your personal responsibility as a freelancer to report income and pay your taxes end of fiscal year.
+It is however technically possible to send bills worth more than £1,000 via Worksome after choosing "No set up yet" and it will be your personal responsibility as an external worker to report income and pay your taxes end of fiscal year.

 Please note that some clients will require you to have a set up.
 In those cases, we recommend you to set up as a sole trader as that is the easiest and quickest way to get up and running with a business entity set up.

-If you consider working long term as a freelancer, Worksome suggests you to think about what business entity set up that will fit your career best.
+If you consider working long term as an external worker, Worksome suggests you to think about what business entity set up that will fit your career best.
 You can read more about being a sole trader or how to use an umbrella company via Worksome via the big black buttons above in this article 💙